📢 FREE WEBINAR - How To Plan Your Move From Scratch In 2026 | Jan 27th, 2026 | 6PM (Lisbon Time)

 As mentioned earlier, these two countries are quite popular among expatriates looking to retire in Western Europe.
 In fact, data from the two nations indicate a significant expat population that accounts for 5.4% in Portugal and 6% in Spain.
 However, the big question remains as to why these two nations are so popular.

-Well, if you dig a little deeper, you will find that the answer to this question revolves around the quality of life these two nations have to offer.
-The quality of life index takes into account different aspects of everyday life, for instance, security, cost of living, and generally how happy the inhabitants are with the country.
+A closer examination reveals that the answer to this question largely centers on the quality of life these two nations offer.
+The quality of life index considers various aspects of daily living, including security, cost of living, and overall life satisfaction among residents.

-Both Portugal and Spain promise a better quality of life, and it’s no surprise that expatriates from all over the world deliberately choose retirement in Portugal or Spain.
+Both Portugal and Spain are widely recognized for providing a high quality of life, and it is therefore unsurprising that expatriates from around the world deliberately choose to retire in either country.

 Similarities between the countries